In 1994 the SWAP (sheriffs work alternative program) was put in place to provide an alternative to jail time for nonviolent misdemeanor offenses.

 After trial instead of getting jail time for a DUI or traffic offense, non-violent offenders can be sentenced to SWAP.
 Instead of serving time, they can participate in community service instead of serving jail time.
 Through SWAP municipalities, non-profit organizations, and government agencies get free manual labor.
 Also, the offenders are able to acquire work skills and experience in performing manual labor tasks.
 The neighborhood is kept clean and the participants have a chance to improve their lives.

-Offenders are supervised by trained sheriff deputies in the cook county sheriff’s work alternative program and they perform a wide range of physical labor tasks such as cleaning parks and streets for days a week.
+Offenders are supervised by trained sheriff deputies in the cook county sheriff’s work alternative program and they perform a wide range of physical labor tasks such as cleaning parks and streets on specific days out of the week.
 If you are being accused of drunk driving or have been charged with a DUI misdemeanor offense or felony offense it doesn’t have to ruin your whole life.
 There are a variety of detention alternative initiatives that you can get into as a sentence instead of getting jail time and other severe penalties.
 Our DUI lawyers at Dohman Law Group can help you get a deal that will not end with you serving jail time.